What Is Compound Interest Explained Simply — A Beginner's Guide

 The Consumer Financial Protection Bureau describes how compound interest works on credit cards specifically, including the daily-compounding mechanism that makes credit card debt grow faster than people often expect.

 The U.S. Securities and Exchange Commission's investor education arm maintains a free compound interest calculator for running custom scenarios.
-It is a useful tool for seeing how the variables interact.
+It's a useful tool for seeing how the variables interact.

 Frequently asked questions